tingc10/SwiftGif_Web/README.md

 # SwiftGif
+SWIFT ASS MOFO GIFS
+SWIFTLY LIFTING YOUR GIF GIFTNG SWIFTNESS

 Use `npm install` to get the deps installed.
 Then use `npm start` to run the server.
-You also need `ImageMagick` and `Gifsicle` installed.
+You need ImageMagick Installed